C16erikthompson/ECE281_Lab4/README.md

 ![](https://github.com/C16erikthompson/ECE281_Lab4/blob/master/Datapath_Waveform.png?raw=true)

 The only debugging that was required for the testbench was deleting extraneous semicolons in the code.
 To initially verify that the waveform was performing corectly, I simply compared its output to that provided in Lab 4.
 A more in-depth aalysis of the waveform output follows.

 #Reverse Engineering

 ![](https://github.com/C16erikthompson/ECE281_Lab4/blob/master/Datapath_l1.png?raw=true)

+  At 50ns, the data bus is showing a value of 3, which then updates the value of the instruction register to three, initiating the ROR command, changing the value in the accumulator from b to d.
+Following the high impedence associated with the ROR command, te databus hods the value 4, which then updates to the instruction register, initiating the OUT command.
+The OUT command moves the value 3, the next value that is displyaed on the databus

 ![](https://github.com/C16erikthompson/ECE281_Lab4/blob/master/Datapath_l2.png?raw=true)

+  When the jump command is reached at 225ns, jmpsel is becoming high, forcing the